Affiliate links on Android Authority may earn us a commission. Learn more.

 And the winner is…

 That said, Apple TV Plus has a low price point.
 Its availability nearly all over the world at launch is a huge advantage for this new service.
 The fact that every new Apple hardware device will get a free year of the service is also a feather in its cap.
 Finally, its original content has proven itself to be excellent for the most part.
-If you live outside North America, the Netherlands, Australia, and New Zealand, Apple TV Plus is the only option and still a great one.
+If you live outside the regions where Disney Plus is no longer available, Apple TV Plus is a great choice.